 Especially if your business involves outdoor work in a remote location, you can benefit from .
 These sirens let employees know when to take shelter, even when they are used to working outdoors in severe weather.

 - A Detailed Telecommuting Plan

 To keep your employees safe, let them stay home when weather conditions make the roads unsafe.
-A reliable emergency weather alert system will be able to notify you when severe weather is about to strike.
+A reliable will be able to notify you when severe weather is about to strike.
 Of course, you do not want to lose productivity just because there is a snowstorm.
 Work out a plan for employees’ telecommuting obligations on days when the weather does not allow them to come to work.
 This way, you will not have to make plans at the last minute.